 Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Notes and action points The school has mechanisms in place to ensure the views of all children and young people (including those hard to reach, with Special Educational Needs and/or disability) are reflected in school decision making. e.g. surveys, student councils, focus groups, peer education/leader/mentor schemes, Young Health Champions The school takes part in projects and initiatives to enable student involvement. e.g. peer mentoring, Young Health Champions, peer education, youth parliament
+How this might look in school These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points The school has mechanisms in place to ensure the views of all children and young people (including those hard to reach, with Special Educational Needs and/or disability) are reflected in school decision making. e.g. surveys, student councils, focus groups, peer education/leader/mentor schemes, Young Health Champions The school takes part in projects and initiatives to enable student involvement. e.g. peer mentoring, Young Health Champions, peer education, youth parliament Teaching and learning approaches use that enable pupils to develop the knowledge and skills to form their own ideas and opinions, share them with others and agree or disagree with others in a respectful way that supports their own self esteem and the self esteem of others. e.g. PSHE good practice.
+Enabling pupils to recognise when they need to ask for help and ensuring that staff are accessible and aware of how to support pupils. e.g. training for staff including support staff, use of worry boxes/question boxes etc, routines that don't prevent pupils having the opportunity to access staff for support.